lidofinance/dual-governance/docs/specification.md

 function emergencyReset()
 ```

-Resets the `governance` address to the `EMERGENCY_GOVERNANCE` value defined in the configuration, cancels all unexecuted proposals, and disables the [Protected deployment mode](#Proposal-execution-and-deployment-modes).
+Resets the `governance` address to the `EmergencyProtectedTimelock.getEmergencyGovernance()` value, cancels all unexecuted proposals, and disables the [Protected deployment mode](#Proposal-execution-and-deployment-modes).

 #### Preconditions

 - The Emergency Mode MUST be active.
 - MUST be called by the Emergency Execution Committee address.
+- The current `governance` address MUST NOT already equal `EmergencyProtectedTimelock.getEmergencyGovernance()`

 ---